Mohamedema/ICulture/README.md

 # ICulture pipeline
-The pipeline  allows the creation of a sparse matrix from the algae proteome database fasta files, allowing for new species to be eventually introduced into the output table matrix
+The ICulture pipeline creates a sparse matrix from algae proteome database FASTA files, enabling the eventual addition of new species to the output table matrix.

 # Requirement